 The Plant Basket

-Traditional flower pots should not be used since they only have one tiny hole through which the roots can pass.
 What you need is a plant basket, with ample room for roots to spread out in all directions.
 Watching the root mass grow is perhaps more fascinating than watching the top half of your plant develop.
+Below is an image of a hydroponic plant basket.
+Note how easy it would be for the roots to grow beyond the size of the container, and how easy it is for water to circulate through the container.

 A healthy root system indicates that your plant is doing well.
 If the roots begin to look dull or brownish, then something (usually temperature or pH) isn't right, and you should take steps to remedy the situation.